mdcao/npScarf/README.md

 Data Analysis
 =============
-All dataset used and result genomes after running *npScarf* are available following this [link](insert plz)
+All dataset used and result genomes after running *npScarf* are available following this [link](http://data.genomicsresearch.org/Download/npScarf/)

-The QUAST analysis for the comparison with other methods are also made public [here](insert plz)
+The QUAST analysis for the comparison with other methods are also included [here](http://data.genomicsresearch.org/Download/npScarf/results/QUAST/)

 License
 =======